pablovf22/dl_project/README.md

 ### Weights & Biases configuration

-To visualize training metrics and experiment results in **Weights & Biases (W&B)**, you must specify your personal W&B account in the logger configuration file:
+To visualize training metrics and experiment results in **Weights & Biases (W&B)**, you must specify your personal W&B account in the logger configuration file.

 Set your user account in the `entity` field: